 Myth #1 – Social Media Marketing is only for Millennials

 We often hear that social media platforms are not designed for the ‘older’ marketers.
-Chances of their target audiences and potential prospects just aren’t there.
-Where we hear this most often, is when people start to venture into attraction and/or cold marketing techniques.
+Chances of their target audiences and potential prospects aren’t there.
+We hear this most often when people start to venture into attraction and/or cold marketing techniques.